abelr-githubplace/courses/the_c_programming_language/the_c_programming_language_data_types.md

 {
     struct GregorianDate gregorian;
     struct RepublicanDate republican;
-}
+};
 ```

 > Note that this union cannot hold two dates but only one at a time.

-Like a struct, its field can be accessed with the dot operator or arrow operator in its pointer version.
+Like a struct, its field can be accessed with the dot operator or arrow operator when behind a pointer.

 ### Difference with a structure